 O13(x,y) ⊃ E5(y)

-O14 initializes (is initialized by)

-Domain: E5 Event

-Range: S16 State

-Scope note: This property associates an instance of E5 Event with instance/s of S16 State/s that an event initializes.
-These states are described as the results, consequences of an E5 Event.

-Examples:

-The shallow landslide 1234 reactivated in flysch happened on October 21, 1992 initialized problems in the buildings and other technical works (bending of pipelines) in the area of Karpenisi.

-Ground fractures, human losses and buildings collapse in Athens on 6/6/1996 were initialized by/were the result of the earthquake in1996.

-The introduction of my copper samples in the artificial aging salt-spray apparatus initialized their corrosion.

-In First Order Logic:

-O14(x,y) ⊃ E5(x)

-O14(x,y) ⊃ S16(y)

-To be questioned!
-An event may initialize a period.

 O15 occupied (was occupied by)

 Domain: S10 Material Substantial

 Range: E53 Place

 Equivalent to: E18 Physical Thing.
 P156 occupies (is occupied by): E53 Place

 Scope note: This property associates an instance of S10 Material Substantial with the instance of E53 Place that this substance occupied.
 It describes the space filled (occupied) by a physical matter.
 This property is the development of the shortcut expressed in the proposition of classification: “S20 Physical Feature” isA “E53 Place”